jesga06/FikOff/README.md

 * Your SPT install must use `SPT.Server.exe`, `SPT.Launcher.exe`, and the typical AKI layout.

 ## Installation
-literally just drop `fikoff.py` or `fikoff.exe` into your spt folder and make a shortcut for it
+literally just drop `FikOff.py` or `FikOffCS.exe` into your spt folder and make a shortcut for it

 ## Command-line args:
 `--launchmode`: will launch in the selected mode without the user having to input sp/mp/start
  * sp